 Repot your into a bigger pot with drainage

 Just be sure to provide drainage in the pot either by ensuring your pot has holes in the bottom, or by placing big stones or debris at the bottom so the roots don’t sit in water at the bottom.
 This is really important – make sure you transplant into a large enough pit with drainage and consider adding a moisture meter to keep an eye on the bottom of the pot to ensure the right conditions are met.

-Opt for a pot that is wider by 2 inches and add stones (around 3 inches) to the bottom, thus preventing rot by allowing drainage.
-Then you can start adding potting soil, pushing it to the edges but making sure to leave a hole in the middle where you’ll place the root ball.
+Opt for a pot size that is wider by 2 inches and add stones (around 3 inches) to the bottom, thus preventing rot by allowing drainage.
+Then you can start adding potting soil, pushing it to the edges but making sure to leave a hole in the middle of the fresh soil (where you’ll place the root ball).

 Once you remove the plant from its original pot, be sure to check for any rotten roots so you can cut them off swiftly.
-Then, place the root ball in the center of the new pot where you left the empty crater, and proceed to add more soil until the pot is filled.
+Then, place the root ball in the center of the new pot where you left the empty crater, and proceed to add inches of soil until the pot is filled.